Sydney by bus

 Sydney Buses provide accessible buses for people with wheelchairs, prams and ride-on scooters.

-Sydney Buses operate a free shuttle in the city centre (Route 555), which runs from Central Station to Circular Quay via George and Elizabeth streets in the city centre.
-The service operates 9.30am to 3.30pm weekdays, Thursday until 9pm, Saturday, Sunday and public holidays from 9.30am to 6pm.
+Sydney Buses operate a free shuttle in the city centre (Route 555), which runs from Central Station to Circular Quay via George Street in the city centre.
+The service operates 9am to 3.30pm weekdays, Thursday until 9pm, Saturday, Sunday and public holidays from 9.30am to 6pm.
 Major route buses operate 24 hours.
 Find out more about late-night timetables and routes.

 Many shuttle bus companies provide transport between the airport, the city centre, hotels and most Sydney suburbs and close to Sydney.
 These buses need to be pre-booked.
 Use the Tripview app to plan your journey.